Alan Gordon, embedded journalist, reports from inside the first AGMA/Met negotiation session. Read more »

 Coming as Peter Gelb did from the music industry, opera lovers hoped that he would display a more distinctive knack for casting and an improved talent pipeline than Joe Volpe offered during the waning years of his tenure.
 Read more »

-Alan Gordon has mass emailed AGMA again (this time, principal artists), and La Cieca’s got a copy of the missive.
-Read more »
+Alan Gordon has mass emailed AGAM again, and La Cieca’s got a copy of the missive.

 The Met’s financial challenges are not meteorological, demographic, or cyclical; they are structural.